Robert Grosvenor (artist): Early life and education

-Work
+Work and career

 Grosvenor was one of the 10 artists that founded the cooperative Park Place Gallery in New York City, open from 1963 to 1967.
 The other founders of the gallery included Mark di Suvero, Dean Fleming, Forrest Myers, Peter Forakis, Leo Valledor, Tamara Melcher, Tony Magar, and Edwin Ruda.

-In Grosvenor's work, he uses a mixture of industrial materials such as car body parts, plexiglass, stone, brick, concrete, and plastic.
+In Grosvenor's work, he employed a mixture of industrial materials such as car body parts, plexiglass, stone, brick, concrete, and plastic.
+His earlier works were large wooden structures, reminiscent of the work of Ronald Bladen, hung or cantilevered above the exhibition space and later moved on to work that viewers could walk through or under.
 One of his best known sculptures is Tapanga (1965), originally exhibited in the mid-1960's and later realized in a monumental version at the Storm King Art Center.
 His work has helped define minimalism and was included in the seminal group exhibitions, Primary Structures (Jewish Museum, 1966), and Minimal Art (Gemeentemuseum Den Haag, 1968).
+His choice to work with rugged materials and found objects following the 1960s distanced him from minimalism.
+Grosvenor seldom spoke of the meaning behind his work and rarely gave his works titles.

 Art market

-Grosvenor is represented by Karma Gallery and Galerie Max Hetzler.
-Until 2023, he also worked with Paula Cooper Gallery.
+Grosvenor was represented by Paula Cooper Gallery since 1968, when the gallery opened.
+Grosvenor briefly left the gallery in 2023.
+Karma Gallery and Galerie Max Hetzler also showed his work.

+Personal life

+In 1960, Grosvenor married Verta Smart; they had a daughter and later divorced.
+In 1965, he married Jacqueline Gardner, with whom he had two children.

+Grosvenor died from kidney cancer at his home in East Patchogue, New York, on September 3, 2025, at the age of 88.